Before the day - undergraduate ceremonies

 Certificates to the UK

-Certificates sent to addresses within the United Kingdom are sent by second class mail as standard.
+Certificates sent to addresses in the United Kingdom are sent by second class mail as standard.
 However, if you would like your certificate sent by a tracked service, we can send it using Royal Mail Special Delivery.
+The deadline to purchase this service is 13 June.

 Certificates to overseas addresses